Plan of Study

 The DNP program is designed to prepare nurses as clinical practitioners and scholars to assume advanced practice clinical and leadership roles.

-In addition to traditional master’s education and preparation for advanced practice in nursing, students will learn to evaluate and use research to improve patient care and participate in a nursing leadership program.
+In addition to traditional master’s education and preparation for advanced practice in nursing, students will learn to evaluate and apply research to improve patient care and participate in a nursing leadership program.
 Graduates will be eligible to take a national certification exam in an area of advanced practice nursing or leadership.

 Students can enter USC’s Doctorate in Nursing Practice program with either a bachelor’s or master’s degree in nursing.
 Bachelor’s degree entrants will have to take a minimum of 60-75 hours for a degree depending on the track chosen.
 There are three concentrations for Baccalaureate seeking students.
 Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Adult Gerontological Acute Care Nurse Practitioner.